arreese/restful-web-services/notes.md

 @AllArgsConstructor - generates all argument constructor
 ```
 - Compiles less code because it gets rid of explicitly creating getters and setters

+## Resources and URI Mappings

+- Retrieve all Users      - GET  /users
+- Create a User           - POST /users
+- Retrieve one User       - GET  /users/{id} -> /users/1
+- Delete a User           - DELETE /users/{id} -> /users/1

+- Retrieve all posts for a User - GET /users/{id}/posts
+- Create a posts for a User - POST /users/{id}/posts
+- Retrieve details of a post - GET /users/{id}/posts/{post_id}